 Bailiffs Proposed changes

-Following recent consultation the governement is proposing to change the law governing the actions of bailiffs
+Following recent consultation the government is proposing to change the law governing the actions of bailiffs

 If new laws proposed by the government today are passed they would mean:

 – Bailiffs will be banned from entering homes at night or when there are only children present

 – Bailiffs will be allowed to visit debtors only between 6am and 9pm